-Aynsley was the Assistant Director and Dramaturge for Cracked, New Light on Dementia, a groundbreaking play that has been the focus of a three-year study through the Partnerships in Dementia Care and the University of Waterloo.
+Aynsley was the Dramaturge and Assistant Director for Cracked, New Light on Dementia, a groundbreaking play that has been the focus of a three-year study through the Partnerships in Dementia Care and the University of Waterloo.
 Keep an eye out for upcoming performances in Toronto and the surrounding areas.
-Finally, her chapter, "Hooray for You and Me: The Story of a Theatre Group" was published in a new anthology: Care Home Stories: Aging, Disability, and Long-Term Residential Care.
+The play has been turned into a film, and the first screening was on January 19 2018 at the Hot Docs Cinema in Toronto.

 Her chapter, "Hooray for You and Me: The Story of a Theatre Group" was published in a new anthology: Care Home Stories: Aging, Disability, and Long-Term Residential Care.
 The book is now available in print, and will be offered online free of charge (open access) soon.
 In his review of the book for the Canadian Journal on Aging, Kenneth Rockwood called Aynsley's work "a compelling example of how effective institutional care can be."